naveen521kk/img2pdf/README.md

 would simply create you required file.

 Note: Path to output file doesn't require `.pdf` to be added at last.
+Also, border feature would be documented soon.

 ### Using Development Version